 Target/Goal Action/Strategy Who When Reporting 2.3.1 To develop a self- directed learning culture Provide Professional Development for full use of the LMS.
-Principal VP Academic 2016 onwards Done 2.3.2 To develop research skills All boys to be taught research skills in F1 library time and in subject classes including e.g. ebooks, online research etc. Librarian & Teachers 2016 onwards Done
+Principal VP Academic 2017 onwards Ongoing, in the process of writing a school-based LMS 2.3.2 To develop research skills All boys to be taught research skills in F1 library time and in subject classes including e.g. ebooks, online research etc. Librarian & Teachers 2017 onwards Done.
+Online research done by panels.